 David & I spent a week exploring the habitats & there are many more great locations we did not have time to visit.
 Our timing was probably a little bit late as the migrating birds were starting to leave & return to their breeding countries.
 But we still had great opportunities for photography & realise it could have been even better.

 It is indeed a location I would not hesitate in returning to in the future.
-Hopefully, the images here will give you a taste of what to expect on any future Wildlife of the Little Rann of Kutch Photography Adventure to Gujarat.
+Hopefully, the images here will give you a taste of what to expect on any future Wildlife of the Little Rann of Kutch Photography Holiday to Gujarat.